tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 So during this trigger the energy A can use is from two parts:

-- A's energy by freezing TRX;
+- A's energy by staking TRX;
 - The energy converted from the amount of TRX burning according to a fixed rate;

-If fee limit is greater than the energy obtained from freezing TRX, then it will burn TRX to get energy.
+If fee limit is greater than the energy obtained from staking TRX, then it will burn TRX to get energy.
 The fixed rate is: 1 Energy = 100 SUN, fee limit still has (30 - 10) TRX = 20 TRX available, so the energy it can keep consuming is 20 TRX / 100 SUN = 200000 energy.

 Finally, in this call, the energy A can use is (100000 + 200000) = 300000 energy.